Newtown Forbes: Castleforbes airfield

 The airfield, code EICS, was constructed in 1975 on the estate with a 1,275-metre grass runway being installed for the 9th Earl of Granard for his use and invited friends.
 Following his death in 1992, the airfield's licence was revoked, and it closed.

 St Paul's Church of Ireland Church

 This church was built or re-built in 1829 to a cruciform plan and is situated on Main Street.
 A particularly notable feature is the box pews with fielded panels, which are believed to be the last remaining examples in Ireland.

 St Mary's Catholic Church

 This church was built on lands provided by the Forbes family.
 It was built by J.J.
 McCarthy in a standardised gothic style.
 A separate entrance was originally provided for the Forbes family.
 Following some structural issues with the church, the roof was lowered and the internal arcades removed.
+The church was restored in May 1950.
+One feature of the renovation is the new west windows by Joe Sheridan of Kilkenny, which show the Virgin Mary with Jesus and St. John and a playfriend.
+It also shows St. Elither, a local saint, building the first Christian church of the village.
 In the 21st century, the church was renovated with a new window in the west facade showing St. Barry teaching the children.